neondatabase/website/content/docs/manage/database-access.md

     CREATE ROLE readwrite PASSWORD '<password>';
     ```

     The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
-For specific guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).
+For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 3. Grant the `readwrite` role read-only privileges on the schema.
 Replace `<database>` and `<schema>` with actual database and schema names, respectively.

      ```sql
-    -- Grant the "readwrite" role the privilege to connect to the specified database GRANT CONNECT ON DATABASE <database> TO readwrite;
+    -- Grant permission to connect to the database GRANT CONNECT ON DATABASE <database> TO readwrite;

-    -- Grant the 'readwrite' role usage and create privileges on the specified schema.
+    -- Grant USAGE and CREATE on the schema
-    -- This allows the role to access and create objects in the schema.
     GRANT USAGE, CREATE ON SCHEMA <schema> TO readwrite;

-    -- Grant the 'readwrite' role SELECT, INSERT, UPDATE, DELETE privileges on all existing tables in the specified schema.
-    -- This allows the role to read the data from any table within the schema.
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA <schema> TO readwrite;
+    -- Grant SELECT, INSERT, UPDATE, DELETE on all existing tables in the schema GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA <schema> TO readwrite;

-    -- Alter the default privileges for any new tables created in the specified schema.
-    -- This ensures that any new tables created in this schema in the future automatically -- grant SELECT privileges to the 'readonly' role.
-    ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO readwrite;
+    -- grant SELECT on all tables added in the future ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO readwrite;

-    -- Grant USAGE privileges to the 'readwrite' role on all existing sequences in the specified schema.
-    -- USAGE allows the role to use the sequence to generate values, typically for serial columns.
-    GRANT USAGE ON ALL SEQUENCES IN SCHEMA <schema> TO readwrite;
+    -- Grant USAGE on all sequences in the schema GRANT USAGE ON ALL SEQUENCES IN SCHEMA <schema> TO readwrite;

-    -- Alter the default privileges so that any new sequences created in the specified schema in the future -- automatically grant USAGE privileges to the 'readwrite' role, allowing it to use the sequences.
-    ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT USAGE ON SEQUENCES TO readwrite;
+    -- Grant USAGE on all sequences added in the future ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT USAGE ON SEQUENCES TO readwrite;
     ```